Bring your skills to New Zealand and enjoy unique professional opportunities along with a lifestyle you just won’t find anywhere else.

 - chemical engineer (also known as Process Engineers here)

-- engineers: civil, electrical, electronics, environmental, geotechnical, industrial, materials, mechanical, petroleum, production, and structural specialities
+- engineers: civil, electrical, electronics, environmental, geotechnical, industrial, materials, mechanical, production, and structural specialities

 - draughtspersons: civil, electrical and mechanical